AtharvaVaidya/atharvavaidya.github.io/_posts/2015-12-07-Optionals.md

 }
 {%endhighlight%}

 Wanna make this even more compact?
-Use the nil coalescing operator'??' operator and the code above becomes equivalent to this:
+Use the *nil coalescing operator* '??' and the code above becomes equivalent to this:

 {%highlight swift%}
 let roomCount = john.residence?.numberOfRooms ??
 0